akane0915/national-parks-api-rails/README.md

 - fauna
 - activities

-Endpoints:
+Endpoints (See sample Postman calls below):
-- Endpoints for GET requests
+- Endpoints for GET requests for Parks and Activities
-- Endpoints for POST, PATCH, PUT, DELETE requests (Authenticated Users Only)
+- Endpoints for POST, PATCH, PUT, DELETE requests for Parks and activities
 - Endpoints to allow users to search by park name, state, square miles, fauna, and year.
 - An endpoint that randomly returns a park.
 - An Endpoint that orders the parks by oldest date (date founded).